mebeim/aoc/2023/README.md

 turns of a game.

 We can adapt the code we just wrote for part 1 and integrate the calculations for part 2 too.
-We'll add 3 more variables to keep track of the number of cubes of each color in a given turn, and another 3 variables to keep track of the maximum number for each color among all the turns.
+We'll add 3 more variables to keep track of the maximum number for each color among all the turns using [`max()`][py-builtin-max].

 ```python
 answer1 = answer2 = 0